pmoores/Amazon_Vine_Analysis/README.md

 ## Summary
 The results of this analysis demonstrate that there is no positivity bias in the Vine toy reviews program.
-In fact, the Vine toy reviews have a slight negativity bias in terms of 5-star scores.
+In fact, Vine toy reviews have a slight negativity bias in terms of 5-star scores.
 34% of all Vine reviews are 5-star while 48% of all non-Vine reviews are 5-star, a 14% difference towards lower review scores in Vine toy reviews.

-An additional analysis to perform on the dataset would be to compare the average star ratings of Vine versus non-Vine toy reviews to investigate if the same negativity bias exists across all star ratings.
+An additional analysis to perform on the dataset would be to compare the average star ratings of Vine versus non-Vine toy reviews to investigate if the same negativity bias exists across all star ratings (1.0 to 5.0).

 ## Attachments